 Alberta's official fire season is March 1 to October 31, however fires can and do occur 12 months of the year.
-Over a five-year period, Alberta experiences an average of 1346 wildfires that burns approximately 393,134 hectares.
+Over a five-year period, Alberta experienced an average of 1,067 wildfires that burned approximately 708,528 hectares.

 Wildfire Management is divided into 10 Forest Areas as shown in Figure 1.
-Each Forest Area has facilities in place to deliver Alberta's fire program e.g., a fire centre, warehouse, primary and secondary air tanker and initial attack bases, lookout towers and aviation fuel sites.
+Each Forest Area has facilities in place to deliver Alberta's fire program e.g., a fire centre, warehouse, air tanker and initial attack bases, lookout towers and aviation fuel sites.